rtm/rtm.github.io/boberator.md

 # JavaScript "Pick"  Operator

-This document propsoes a "pick" operator for JavaScript, also known as the "boberator".
+This document proposes a "pick" operator for JavaScript, also known as the "boberator".
 It is represented by the sharp sign.
 The pick operator can be considered a generalization of deconstruction.
 It also provides an elegant solution to the so-called existential operator problem.